2017 Fantasy Football Mock Draft: Overall Drafting Strategy and Cheat Sheet

 37. Tyreek Hill (Kansas City)

 There's a clear elite unit at the top of the wide receiver rankings, led by the Pittsburgh Steelers' Antonio Brown.
-However, don't be surprised if a few players outside that tier crash the party this year, such as New Orleans' Michael Thomas, Washington's Terrell Pryor or Oakland's Amari Cooper.
+However, don't be surprised if a few players outside that tier crash the party this year, such as the New Orleans Saints' Michael Thomas, Washington's Terrell Pryor or Oakland's Amari Cooper.

-In regards to Thomas, all he did last year was catch 92 passes (while even missing a game) as the team's second wideout behind Brandin Cooks.
-Now Cooks is in New England, and Thomas is Brees' primary target.
+In regard to Thomas, all he did last year was catch 92 passes (while even missing a game) as the team's second wideout behind Cooks.
+Now the latter is in New England, and the former is Drew Brees' primary target.
 He should have an even better year during his sophomore campaign.

 The elite wideouts should go in the middle of the first round.
 If you're picking then, consider taking a running back instead because the position doesn't have a ton of depth on paper this year.
-Then, look toward some wideout with great potential a round or two later.
+Then look toward some wideout with great potential a round or two later.

 Tight End